Axter-com/ABetterTranslator/README.md

 #### Sortable Language List

 The list view has multiple columns, and the list can be sorted by any column by clicking on the column header.

+#### Resizeable Program Window

+The main program window is resizeable.

+#### Last Session Data Retension

+* The program loads with the settings from the last session.
+  * Window size and position
+  * User selected options in the Advanced Option tab
+  * The last Language Set displayed.
+  * Source Resx
+  * Output Folder
+  * Languages selected (checked)

+#### Screen Logging

+When a translation is executed, the Screen-Logging-Tab is displayed, which list the translation progress.

+## Options

 #### Max Threads